Powered by MOMENTUM MEDIA

 Pokémon game developer confirms data breach exposing employee and game data

-2,600 employees impacted by Game Freak data breach, source code and game art also compromised.
+Over 2,600 employees were impacted by the Game Freak data breach, and source code and game art were also compromised.

 user icon David Hollingworth